-Lebanon, with its official non-interventionist stance toward private investments, offers one of the most liberal investment climates in the Middle East.
-The openness of the country is harnessed through the absence of legal restrictions on the entry or exit of firms, encouraging free market competition and furthering the development of the private sector.
-Lebanon's low corporate tax rates and competitive taxation schemes have also played a defining factor in channeling investments to the country.
+Lebanon, with its official non-interventionist stance towards private investment, offers one of the most liberal investment climates in the Middle East.
+The openness of the country is exemplified through the absence of legal restrictions on the entry and exit of firms, encouraging free market competition and fostering the development of the private sector.
+Lebanon's low corporate tax rates and competitive taxation schemes have also played a defining factor in channeling investments into the country.
 The country's ability to manage and mitigate external risks, successfully averting the negative repercussions of the last global economic downturn and regional disturbances is attributed to its highly liquid banking sector considered the backbone of the Lebanese economy, and offering investors the security needed through its Banking Secrecy Law.